 5. Be There for Someone Else

-Moving forward is the only solution to not stay in the situation you don’t like.
+Moving forward is the only solution to not staying in the situation you don’t like.
 Sometimes, certain situations still trigger the negative emotions that we want to get out of our system.
 This makes it hard to focus on our goals and may hinder our progress.
 What’s the next best thing to do?

 Instead of focusing on just your goals, try to reach out to others who need help too.
 Be there for them even if just to listen to their predicament.
 When you focus your attention on someone’s else’s problems, you can learn from their experience.
 You may find inspiration, or even the solution to your own predicament.